-Three Hallmarks of Environmental Responsibility at Our Farm
+Three Hallmarks of Environmental Responsibility at Mary’s Land Farm

-2. We are a large carbon sync.
-In other words, we put carbon where it belongs — into the soil.
-Our world’s ecosystem was built with a system of checks and balances.
-Carbon is sucked into the soil by grasses and trees and microorganisms digesting organisms.
-We make soil here by embracing the underlying ecosystem of the farm by avoiding herbicides, pesticides, and fungicides.
+Syncing carbon: We put carbon where it belongs — into the soil.
+Carbon is sucked into the soil by grasses, trees, and microorganism-digesting organisms.
+Our daily efforts support the existing ecosystem by avoiding herbicides, pesticides, and fungicides.
 Before 1950, scientists did not understand how the fungal life of the soil worked.
-If we knew then, what we know now, conventional farming wouldn’t have become so dependent on chemical farming.
-There is an entire microbial ecosystem under my feet.
-This microbial microsystem, much of it invisible to the human eye, can either be embraced, or detonated with fungicides, insecticides, herbicides, and fertilizers.
-If you embrace it, you have to respect the entire natural system and pray for good results.
-If you detonate it, you’re raising food in dirt — not soil.
+If we knew then what we know now, chemical farming would have been dramatically slowed.
+On all agricultural land, the invisible microbial ecosystem under our feet can be embraced ordetonated with fungicides, insecticides, herbicides, and fertilizers.

-3. We make our own power.
-On a sunny day, our southward facing solar panels absorb enough sun energy to power 70 other homes in the area after covering the needs of the farm itself.
+Making power: On a sunny day, our southward facing solar panels process enough energy to cover the farm’s needs and power 70 other homes in the area.

 Copyright 2020 Mary's Land Farm.
 All Rights Reserved.